 Names on this website

 On this stammeringlaw website, I currently only give the first letter of surnames in stammering cases which did not go beyond the employment tribunal.
-Of course decisions since 2017 will still appear on the gov.uk website, and will show up in Google search results accordingly.
+Of course decisions since 2017 (and some before then) will still appear on the gov.uk website, and will show up in Google search results accordingly.

 Any non-stammering employment tribunal decisions on this website typically appear in multiple places on the internet anyway, so I do include the full surname there but no further names.